 On March 3, 2009, the Company granted to certain officers of the Company performance-based RSUs, which represent, in aggregate, the right to receive 92,500 shares (the target RSU amount), subject to adjustment, with a grant date fair value of \$8.47 per share.
 The RSUs will cliff vest in their entirety on the last day of the Company's 2011 fiscal year, provided that certain performance criteria are met and the officer remains employed by the Company through the vesting date.
-The target RSU amount is subject to adjustment based on the achievement of a specified EBITDA target generated from continuing operations for the 2009 fiscal year and is forfeited is actual EBITDA is below 50% of the target EBITDA for the 2009 fiscal year.
-As of July 4, 2009, no compensation expense had been recognized related to these RSUs as the Company does not anticipate that the performance criteria will be met.
+The target RSU amount is subject to adjustment based on the achievement of a specified EBITDA target generated from continuing operations for the 2009 fiscal year and is forfeited if actual EBITDA is below 50% of the target EBITDA for the 2009 fiscal year.
+As of October 3, 2009, the Company recognized compensation expense based on the probable number of RSUs deliverable, which was 60% of the target RSU amount.